 In addition to the U.S. litigation described above, O2 has brought various legal proceedings against the Company in Taiwan based upon a Taiwan patent.
 The Company previously posted cash bonds of approximately \$7.9 million with the Taiwan Courts in support of its counter-injunctions and to prevent O2 from seizing the Company's assets.
-The bonds are currently recorded as long-term restricted assets on the Company's consolidated balance sheet.
 In July 2008, the parties agreed to cease all provisional remedial disputes against each other and allow the parties to retrieve the bonds posted.
-As a result of the agreement, the Company retrieved a portion of the bonds in the amount of approximately \$1.7 million and is in the process of retrieving the remaining amount with the various courts in Taiwan.
+As a result of the agreement, the Company retrieved a portion of the bonds in the amount of approximately \$1.8 million in the third quarter of 2008 and the remaining portion in October 2008.
+The remaining \$6.1 million is currently recorded as short-term restricted assets on the Company's consolidated balance sheet as of September 30, 2008.